smhillin/intro_to_kubernetes/spinup_aws_k8_cluster.md

 ### Step 3: initialize kubeadm (done only for master)

+`
+kubeadm init --pod-network-cidr=10.244.0.0/16
+`

-After running the command below you should recieve a succes message
+After running the command above you should recieve a succes message

 "Your Kubernetes master has initialized successfully!"

-You will also see code with the format below
+You will also see snippet code with the format below

 "sudo kubeadm join --token <token> <IP>:6443 --discovery-token-ca-cert-hash
 <hash>"

 Copy this code you will need it later to add worker nodes to the cluster.

-`
-kubeadm init --pod-network-cidr=10.244.0.0/16
-`

 ### Step 4: create kubeconfig so the user can run kubectl commands